michaeltwo/searchLite/README.md

 # SearchLite: A Lightweight Search Engine for Document Retrieval

-SearchLite is a lightweight search engine designed to facilitate document retrieval based on free text queries.
-This project aims to provide a simple yet effective solution for searching through documents using natural language queries.
-It allows users to upload multiple documents of supported file types, search multiple queries, and filter the results.
-It also includes a document viewer that enables users to highlight terms in PDF documents.
+SearchLite is a lightweight search engine designed to facilitate document retrieval based on free text queries, specifically tailored for researchers navigating the vast landscape of academic literature.
+This project aims to provide a simple yet effective solution for searching through research papers and articles using natural language queries.
+With SearchLite, users can effortlessly upload multiple documents of supported file types, conduct searches across various queries, and filter the results to find relevant information quickly.
+The integrated document viewer allows users to highlight terms in PDF documents, making it easier to identify and read specific articles of interest.
+By streamlining the search process, SearchLite empowers researchers to efficiently gather and access the literature needed to support their studies, saving time and enhancing productivity.

 ## Features